 As we understand that things can stack, and fall off, time to move onto to ones that are a going to require more placement and visual identification of the best surface to stack on.
 We love sets where there is no right or wrong way of assembling them – give them ones to explore and see what happens.
 The pieces should be about the same size and the child’s fingers – bigger is easier, but if they are too small, they just don’t have the impact!

 These colourful wooden pieces will make shapes – you can copy the cards or make up your own designs.
 As they become more difficult, the patterns involve layering the shapes together to make 3D designs.

 Buildings stay up because they are connected together in some way.
 Finding ways of exploring joints and interconnectivity between pieces is our next step.
 Here we can also look at cogs that move pieces, balancing seesaws or mechanisms that flick or throw other pieces together.

-These stacking owls are lovely – each one has joints at the shoulders, feet and hands that means that they can be joined together in many different ways.
-Knocking them over is still very much part of the fun, but by using the rods, we can introduce complicated patterns and more height.
-Each one has a number on its tummy so we can also play counting games with these owls.
+These stacking animals are lovely – each one has joints at the shoulders, feet and hands that means that they can be joined together in many different ways.
+Knocking them over is still very much part of the fun, but with some care, they can gainand more height.

 Recommended age – 3+